We at DVA send Metta to all the Vietnamese people and animals. May you all be healthy and safe.

 Our Vietnam Project has produced an original song about the amazing benefits of a compassionate diet, Ăn Chay An Lạc Chùa Pháp Vân.

 Our Vietnam Project is reaching out to other religions in Vietnam.
 The Cao Dai religion encourages its followers in Vietnam to be vegetarian.
 There are many similarities between the Cao Dai religion and Buddhism.
-DVA President Bob Isaacson visited Tam Nhu, the head of Cao Dai in Vietnam, in September 2018 and again in April 2019.
+DVA President Bob Isaacson has on three of his visits met with Tam Nhu, a leader of Cao Dai, in Hanoi, Vietnam.
 The Venerable shared that he was inspired by DVA’s message of compassion for ALL beings, has been talking more to his followers about why they should eat a compassionate diet, and has started offering free lunches to large numbers of people at his temple.
 DVA looks forward to working closely with the Venerable to reach the approximately 2 1/2 million followers of Cao Dai.

 Our Vietnam Project team is currently visiting as many Hanoi area Pagodas as possible, looking to deepen support for our Vietnam Project.
 We are planning to soon expand our Project to the southern and central regions of the country.